myersm0/CorticalSurfaces.jl/README.md

 This package provides an interface for improving safety and readability of managing such operations and for encapsulating spatial properties pertaining to a surface representation(s) of the cortex, including arbitrary user-supplied data such as distance matrices and adjacency info.
 It was designed with CIFTI/GIFTI files in mind and the so-called fs_LR 32k coordinate space, though it could work in other contexts too.

-This package supplies the backbone for a set of spatial algorithms for operating on [parcels](https://github.com/myersm0/Myers-Labonte_parcellation) on the cortical surface, tentatively called [ParcelOps.jl](https://github.com/myersm0/ParcelOps.jl), still under development.
+This package supplies the backbone for a set of algorithms for operating on [parcels](https://github.com/myersm0/Myers-Labonte_parcellation) on the cortical surface, tentatively called [ParcelOps.jl](https://github.com/myersm0/ParcelOps.jl), still under development.

 An additional goal, not yet implemented, is to provide some GLMakie recipes for 3d visualization of brain surfaces, inspired by [Connectome Workbench](https://humanconnectome.org/software/connectome-workbench)'s wb_view but with a programmatic interface and the ability to add arbitrary graphical elements (such as text annotations).